 14. Moss Stitch by Meladora’s Creations.
 This post includes a wash rag pattern and is the same stitch as #13 but works it in normal rows and makes an easy crochet dishcloth.

 16. Diamond Lattice Stitch – Salty Pearl Crochet.
-If you like a more lacy stitch for your dishcloth, this pattern will be great for you!
+If you like a more lacy stitch for your dishcloths, this pattern will be great for you!